 Mom tip

-Recipe Faq's
+Recipe FAQ's

 Find all my family-friendly recipes on Pinterest at Cook This Again.
 Or, on Facebook at Cook This Again.

-Do you love this recipe?
+Love this recipe?
 Please leave a 5-star 🌟🌟🌟🌟🌟rating on the recipe card below & a review in the comments section further down the page.

-Recipe
+Printable Recipe

 Simple Shrimp Curry